zainul/hapi-resource-z/README.md

 hapi-resource
 =============

-This is a resource function created for hapi.js to reduce the amount of boilerplate code when writing hapi routes. this package include plural (s/ies) feature
+This is a resource function created for hapi.js to reduce the amount of code when writing hapi routes. this package include plural (s/ies) feature

 ###INSTALLATION